Found in 3 Collections and/or Records:

 Scope and Content note This collection is comprised of the correspondence, prints, and legal papers of three Quaker families, Cope, Collins, and Morris.
 It primarily includes letters by Mary Ann Cope Morris and letters to Eliza Cope Collins; including the letter of the latter's husband William Morris describing cholera epidemic in Philadelphia, as well as abolitionist activity, Philadelphia Quaker life, Yearly Meetings and a trip through an Oneida Indian village with details about life there.
 In addition, there are...

-Scope and Content note This collection is comprised of the 51 volumes of business and personal financial records of various members of the Morris family.
-Materials include account books, trustee accounts, and receipt books.
+Overview The Morris family financial records include account books, trustee accounts, and receipt books.
 Volumes generally record deposits, withdrawals for payments for goods and services, and account balances.